flairNLP/flair/resources/docs/TUTORIAL_7_MODEL_OPTIMIZATION.md

 ## Finding the best Learning Rate

-The learning rate is one of the most important hype parameter and it fundamentally depends on the topology of the loss landscape via the architecture of your model and the training data it consumes.
+The learning rate is one of the most important hyper parameter and it fundamentally depends on the topology of the loss landscape via the architecture of your model and the training data it consumes.
 An optimal learning will improve your training speed and hopefully give more performant models.
 A simple technique described by Leslie Smith's [Cyclical Learning Rates for Training](https://arxiv.org/abs/1506.01186) paper is to train your model starting with a very low learning rate and increases the learning rate exponentially at every batch update of SGD.
 By plotting the loss with respect to the learning rate we will typically observe three distinct phases: for low learning rates the loss does not improve, an optimal learning rate range where the loss drops the steepest and the final phase where the loss explodes as the learning rate becomes too big.
 With such a plot, the optimal learning rate selection is as easy as selecting the optimal phase.

 In order to run such an experiment start with your initialized `ModelTrainer` and call  `find_learning_rate()` with the `base_path` and the file name in which we records the learning rates and loss.
 Then plot the generated results via the `Plotter`'s `plot_learning_rate()` function and have a look at the `learning_rate.png` image to select the optimal learning rate:

 ```python
 from flair.data import TaggedCorpus